 A physical inventory of all University Property identified as active items in the Fixed Asset system will be completed on a rolling basis every other year and the results reconciled with the University’s database records.
 The inventory is physically performed by the Responsible Department and is accomplished by verifying the inventory information provided by the PMO.

 While the inventory task itself rests with the Responsible Department, the responsibility for monitoring the successful completion of inventories and maintaining the accuracy of the University records rests with the PMO.
-Departments that do not complete the inventory within the allotted time may be charged a fee commensurate with the additional time spent by the PMO in an effort to collect the information.
 The PMO may call for a special audit to confirm inventory counts when circumstances dictate.

 Any difference between quantities determined by the physical inspection and those shown in the University’s database must be investigated to determine the cause of the difference.
 Shortages will be handled according to this policy’s paragraph “O” – “Lost, Damaged Destroyed or Stolen Property”.
 Property which should have been previously recorded as a fixed asset, but was not, will be added to the University database and supporting documents retained by the PMO.

-Following completion of the annual physical inventory process, the PMO will prepare a written summary report and self-analysis and distribute the report to appropriate internal control organizations.
+Following completion of the physical inventory, the PMO will prepare a written summary report and self-analysis and distribute the report to appropriate internal control organizations.

 K. Release of Idle University Property

-Personally owned Property kept on campus and subject to being confused with University Property should be reported to the PMO and identified as the Property of the individual.
-The University is not responsible for the loss or damage to personally owned Property; nor is it insured by the University.
+Personally owned items kept on campus and subject to being confused with University Property should be reported to the PMO and identified as belonging to an individual.
+The University is not responsible for the loss or damage to personally owned item; nor is it insured by the University.
 See OU AP&P #1050 Risk Management/Insurance Policies and Procedures.

 M. Taking Property Off Campus

-Occasionally, in the performance of job duties, faculty or staff members may need to use University equipment at their homes or at another Off-Campus location.
-Such loan of Property must have prior written approval from the department head or Dean using the form provided on the PMO website.
-University Property taken off campus must be used only for University business and must be returned to its campus location as soon as the off campus work is completed.
+Occasionally, in the performance of job duties, faculty or staff members may need to use University Property at their homes or at another Off-Campus location.
+Such use of Property must have prior written approval from the department head or Dean using the form provided on the PMO website.
+Laptops, iPads and similar portable computing devices are excluded from this requirement.
+University Property removed from campus must be used only for University business and must be returned to its campus location as soon as the Off Campus work is completed.
 Normally, office furniture may not be taken off campus.